Urology Care Foundation - What is Urologic Radiology?

 What is Urologic Radiology?

-Improvements in medicine have helped all doctors, especially urologists.
-Urologists now have many tools to help diagnose disease in our most private body parts.
-Urologic Radiology includes several ways to carefully look inside organs like the kidneys, ureters, bladder, and reproductive organs.
-Imaging tools can be basic like x-rays to more complex tools.
+Urologic Radiology includes many ways to carefully look inside organs like the kidneys, ureters, bladder and reproductive organs.
+Imaging tools can be basic, like X-rays, to more complex technologies.

 What is Angiography

-Angiography, also called Arteriography, is the X-ray imaging of blood vessels using a contrast agent (dye).
+Angiography, also called Arteriography, is the X-ray imaging of blood vessels using a contrast agent (dye), which is given through an IV.
 The dye makes the blood vessels visible with an X-ray.

-Its purpose is to show the blood supply moving to and from an organ.
-For example, an angiogram can show how blood flows to and from the kidney through the aorta and renal arteries.
+Its purpose is to show the blood supply moving to an organ.
+For example, an angiogram can show how blood flows to the kidney from the aorta and renal arteries.
+Angiography can be useful for both diagnosis and treatment of disease.

 Angiography is helpful to: